Music is a journey. And every journey begins with a single step.

 A piano’s bridge is vital to the tone of a good piano.
 The bridge transfers sound from the strings to the soundboard, and it is crowned to match the crown of the soundboard.
 The convex crown of the soundboard is what produces tone, so the integrity of the bridge will affect the longevity of a piano’s tone.
 Our bridges are vertically laminated layers of beech, and are capped with solid beech wood.
 Vertically laminated bridges provide superior strength and durability.

 Quality felt is important when making quality pianos.
-Pearl River hammers are made with high quality felt from the most respected German felt manufacturers like Wurzen™, resulting in superior tone and durability.
+Pearl River hammers are made with high quality felt from the most respected German manufacturer Wurzen™, resulting in superior tone and durability.

 The soundboard of a piano is its voice.
 The careful selection of wood and the design of each piano’s soundboard are crucial in creating a piano’s tone.
 Pearl River’s 100% close-grained spruce soundboards are tapered, allowing improved flexibility.
 The freedom of movement from our tapered soundboards provides for greater dynamic range and improved sustain.